-For those living in Wisconsin who have a need or desire for marijuana, growing the plant themselves may seem like the best option for the situation.
-Not buying it means avoiding the dangerous unregulated market and keeps potential profits out of the hands of drug cartels, gangs and other criminal elements.
+For those living in Wisconsin who have a need or desire for marijuana or hemp, growing the plant themselves may seem like the best option for the situation.
+Not buying it means avoiding the dangerous unregulated market and keeping potential profits out of the hands of drug cartels, gangs, and other criminal elements.
 It also means the person growing it knows what fertilizers and other chemicals helped grow the plant.

 While there are many reasons why someone may want to grow their own marijuana, it simply isn’t legal to do so in Wisconsin.
 State laws on marijuana are very clear.
 Even those who qualify for medical marijuana use in Wisconsin may not grow their own marijuana.
 Anyone who does so could face serious criminal charges.

 Are you facing charges related to growing hemp or marijuana in Wisconsin?
 Contact our Milwaukee-based criminal defense lawyer today.